qis/windows/settings.md

 ```
 Apps & features
 + Installing apps
-  Choose where you can get apps from. …: Allow apps from everywhere
+  Choose where you can get apps from. …: Turn off app recommendations
 Video playback
 + Video playback
   [ ] Automatically process video to enhance it